Proven-Paradox/shaper-system/Handbook.md

 You can keep yourself going with sheer willpower.
 You may use your Heart in place of Toughness to determine your HP.

 ------------
 # Chapter 10: Combat
 Combat is frequently part of an exciting story.
-While not every game needs combat, many stories eventually lead to a conflict that cannot be solved peacefully.
-This chapter presents rules for handling said conflicts.
+While not every story needs combat, often conflict escalates until it cannot be solved peacefully.
+This chapter presents rules for handling fights.

 ## Surprise/Ambush
 The Arbiter determines who might be surprised in a given scenario.
-It often involves Awareness checks against Stealth checks, but different situations may call for different rolls.
-If a creature is surprised, it doesn’t act in the first round of combat and is treated as [Flat Footed](#flat-footed).
+It might involve [Awareness](#awareness) checks against [Stealth](#stealth), but different situations may call for different rolls to see if someone gets an opportunity to strike the first blow.
+If a creature is surprised, it doesn’t act in the first Round of combat and is treated as [Flat Footed](#flat-footed).

 ## Time in Combat
-Actions in combat are organized into Rounds and Turns.
-Each set of actions a character takes constitutes that character’s Turn.
-A set of everyone taking their Turn is called a Round and represents approximately 10 seconds in game.
+Actions in combat are organized into Rounds (10 seconds in game) in which each combatant takes a Turn.
 Each Round is broken down into three phases.

-### Round Start
-At the start of the Round, everyone pays the Upkeep of any Abilities that have one, reduce the counter on Abilities that have Cooldowns, as well as any Abilities or effect with limited duration.

-### Initiative Phase
+### Turn Order
-Most combat takes place in the Initiative Phase.
-Before combat can begin, everyone needs to know the turn order.
-This is determined by the Initiative roll.
+Who acts when in a given Round is determined by an Initiative roll.
 Everyone rolls normally, adding their [Initiative Bonus](#initiative-bonus).
 The person with the highest result goes first, followed by the next highest, and so on until everyone has had a Turn.

-If there’s a tie, the creature with the higher Initiative modifier goes first.
-If that’s still a tie, then the two creatures make an opposed tiebreaker roll.
-You may choose to delay your Turn if you like.
-When your Turn comes, you simply declare who you want your Turn to come after instead.
-On the next Round, your initiative order returns to where it originally was.
+### Round Start
+At the start of every Round, everyone pays the Upkeep of any ongoing Abilities, reduce the counter on Abilities that have Cooldowns, as well as any Abilities or effects with limited Duration.
+If a Character used their Counter Action (see below) the previous Round, they regain it at Round Start.

+> It can be helpful when running fights to get one of the players to keep up with everything that needs to happen at Round Start, at least for the players' side.

+### Action Phase
+Each Round, every combatant acts in the order of their Initiative rolls.

+#### Actions
+When your Turn comes, you get two Actions to work with: one Major and one Minor.
+Abilities list their Action requirements in their descriptions.
+Things such as speaking or movements that don’t meaningfully change the state of the fight do not require an Action.
+You are not required to use both of your Actions.

+#### Counters
+Between your Turns, you have one Counter Action.
+Some Abilities allow you to use this action to do something that interrupts or responds to another combatant's Turn.
+Abilities that requires a Counter Action will list a trigger condition that must be fulfilled before the action can be used.

 ### Round End
 At this step you return to Round Start for the next round.
 Some Abilities, Lessons, and Talents add additional steps to the Round End, unique to each character.

-### Major/Minor Actions
-When your Turn comes, you get two Actions to work with: one Major and one Minor.
-Anything that would affect the state of the fight will fall into one of those two categories, and Abilities list in their descriptions whether they are a Major or Minor Action.
-Things such as speaking or movements that don’t really change the state of the fight do not require an Action.
-You may forgo any combination of your Actions if you don’t want to take them on your Turn; you’re not required to use them.

-### Counter Action
-Between your Turns, you have one Counter Action.
-Some Abilities allow you to use this action to do something on another combatant's Turn.
-Abilities that requires a Counter Action will list a condition that must be fulfilled before the action can be used.
-Refer to [Chapter 5](#chapter-5-list-of-abilities), and specifically the Abilities [Move](#move) and [Default Strike](#default-strike) for basic rules on how to move and attack.

 > When it’s not your Turn, you should be considering what your next action is going to be.
 Just because someone else is doing the talking doesn’t mean you should stop thinking.
 Actively planning your Turn during your friends’ actions means the game will be faster and more fun for everyone.

+// TODO refactor into better "How to do damage" section
 ## Impact
 To make an Offense roll, first you roll your 2 dice as normal and add your modifier.
 If the Ability you are using to strike is labeled as an Attack, you use Physical Offense.
 Abilities labeled as Spells instead add your Mental Offense.
 Once you have this result, subtract your target’s Defense: Physical Defense for Attacks and Mental Defense for Spells.
 (There are exceptions for some Abilities, such as [Elemental Strike](#elemental-strike)).
 The result is called the Impact.
 If the Impact is above zero, your Ability has landed and will affect your opponent.
 Usually this will mean dealing damage, but some abilities instead impose conditions or something else unpleasant when they land.
 The amount of damage you deal is determined by multiplying your Impact by the Ability’s damage multiplier.